med

 Radiation therapy is a common treatment modality for cancer patients.
 It involves the use of high-energy radiation to target and destroy cancer cells.
 Radiation therapy can be used as a primary treatment or in combination with surgery or chemotherapy, depending on the type and stage of cancer.

-See also Advancements in Colon Cancer Treatment - Options, Innovations, and Future Trends
+See also Exploring Breast Cancer Pills - Types, Effectiveness, and Future Trends in Treatment

 There are two main types of radiation therapy: external beam radiation and internal radiation therapy (brachytherapy).
 External beam radiation involves directing radiation from a machine outside the body towards the tumor, while brachytherapy involves placing radioactive sources directly inside the body near the tumor.